giellalt/lang-tku/tku.md

+Noun inflection
+The Upper Necaxa Totonac language nouns inflect in cases.

-Adjective inflection
+Proper noun inflection
-The Upper Necaxa Totonac language adjectives compare.
+The Upper Necaxa Totonac language proper nouns inflect in the same cases as regular nouns, but with a colon (':') as separator.